Nissan Altima

 Article continues below advertisement

 It’s definitely possible that it’s easier to find certain vehicles because they’re less popular on the vehicle market.
-However, that’s likely not the case with all of these cars—especially the Nissan Altima and Jeep Compass, which are beloved by many.
+However, that’s likely not the case with all of these cars — especially the Nissan Altima and Jeep Compass, which are beloved by many.

-It’s not easy out there for car buyers.
-New car prices rose to an average of $47,077 in Dec.
-2021, a big increase from the $40,000 threshold reached mid-year.
-Meanwhile, the used car market is feeling the heat, with the average vehicle going for a staggering $6,220 in 2021 (compared with just $1,800 in 2019).
+It isn't easy out there for car buyers.
+New car prices rose to an average of $50,000 in December 2022, a big increase from the $40,000 threshold reached mid-year.
+Meanwhile, the used car market was (and still is) feeling the heat, with the average vehicle going for a staggering $26,510, according to Kelly Blue Book.

-The semiconductor chip shortage is a major factor in this bubble, but constraints on materials and the overall supply chain are expected to ease later this year.
+The semiconductor chip shortage is a major factor in this bubble, but constraints on materials and the overall supply chain were expected to ease by the end of 2022.
 Car buyers should know that the automotive industry’s recovery will take longer, however, as it's competing for chips against clean energy, healthcare, and consumer tech companies, among others.
-Some vehicles will be more available than others during the chip shortage, and buyers, unfortunately, may have to settle for fewer options.

 Advertisement